Our Diverse Educational Settings

 Level I and Level II CPE

-When considering a student’s application for Level I and Level II CPE, the supervisor(s) will consider and assess:
+When considering a student’s application for Level I and Level II CPE, the educator(s) will consider and assess:

 When considering a student’s application for supervisory education, the interviewer will consider and assess: